 In the past, holding cash took the proverbial back seat to other financial priorities.
 Lately, I’ve reconsidered this approach.

 Here are reasons I may benefit from having cash on hand:

 Deal with emergencies

 The SEC suggestion to build an emergency fund can protect me from a downward financial spiral if my husband or I happen to lose my job or source of income.
-I’ll have money to pay for living expenses searching for a new job or major client.
-It can also help me deal swiftly and painlessly with emergency expenses like a bill to cover unexpected car repair.
+I’ll have money to pay for living expenses while searching for a new job or major client.
+It can also help me deal swiftly and painlessly with emergency expenses like a bill to cover unexpected car repairs.

 Having cash to pay unusual and unexpected expenses can allow me to avoid piling on debt.
 I can pay for vacations, bicycles, and appliances using money from my savings account.